MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 4. Choose the **OK** button to start the planning run.

-     One planning line is created suggesting that a planned works order be issued to produce the ten touring bikes, item 1001, by 02-05-2021, the shipment date of the sales order.
+     One planning line is created suggesting that a planned production order be issued to produce the ten touring bikes, item 1001, by 02-05-2021, the shipment date of the sales order.

      Next, verify that this planning line relates to the Cannon Group sales order by using the **Order Tracking** function, which dynamically links demand with its planned supply.